 Istanbul is a “multicultural” metropolis with its rich and unique historical architecture, extensive culinary culture and numerous cultural and artistic events.
 It is one of the most preferred cities for both living and working with its climate in which the four seasons are experienced.

-Istanbul has a dynamic and qualified demographic structure that will easily adapt to the variability of the future labor market, with an Average age of 32.4 and the labor participation rate stood at 53 percent in Turkey.
+Istanbul has a dynamic and qualified demographic structure that will easily adapt to the variability of the future labor market, with an average age of 33.1 and the labor participation rate stood at 53.6 percent in Türkiye.
 In this respect, it offers rich human resources to global financial companies.